To main content

 • Boards should integrate and align their chosen tax policy with their core business considerations and ascertain that the responsibilities ensuing from board policies are clearly defined within the organisation.

 • Corporate culture should encourage consistent tax behaviour across the organisation.
-The design of company training programmes and methods used to calculate pay should take this into consideration.
-Advisers should be alerted to the content of the board’s tax policy.
+The design of company training programmes and remuneration policies should take this into consideration.

 Maximising long-term value does not require aggressive tax behaviour.